Mushroom Art.

 Turkey Tail (Trametes versicolor) is a functional medicine mushroom known for building a strong immune system.
 Research also proves its strong anti-tumor qualities.
 Imagine meditating on this image in your healing space!

-“The Tiger Awakens” and “Turkey at Work” encaustic wax on board. $4,400 each unframed.
+“The Tiger Awakens” and “Turkey at Work” encaustic beeswax and pigment on board.
+Several variations available.
+Inquire here for availability and prices.

 Turkey tail grows in the wild in much of the world.
-The photo above is growing symbiotically with Oyster mushrooms on a log.
-It is also cultivated in facilities and extracted into powders and liquid extracts.
+The photo above is growing symbiotically with oyster mushrooms on a log.
+Turkey tail is often cultivated in facilities and extracted into powders and liquid extracts.

 Why does art from the forest matter?
 Because it’s beautiful…AND it is necessary.